skuid/skuid-labs/experiments/snippets/v2DragDrop/README.md

 ## Considerations

-A `setTimeout` function is needed to wait for the components to load before initializing dragula
+- A `setTimeout` function is needed to wait for the components to load before initializing dragula.

-In this demo,  the position where the item is dropped is for runtime only and is not automatically preserved on refresh.
+- In this demo, the position where the item is dropped is for runtime only and is not automatically preserved on refresh.
 If drag and drop is used for re-ordering, make sure the data updated on drop includes values that update model order - and the include a save action in your “Drop” sequence.